 Like students pursuing degrees on campus in Corvallis, new or current OSU Ecampus students have the option being housed in UESP while they explore major options.
-The same exploration philosophy and principles we use with on-campus students applies to Ecampus students -- learning more about yourself and your major options is the best way to confirm that you are going to land in a major that fits.
+The same exploration philosophy and principles we use with on-campus students applies to Ecampus students -- learning more about yourself and your major options is the best way to confirm that you are going to discover a major that fits.
 Our goal is to help you be active in your exploration process and connect with one of the available Ecampus majors as expeditiously as possible.
 During your time with UESP, you and your UESP advisor will dialogue at lease once a term if not more often to facilitate the exploration process.

 2. As part of the class, you will likely be exposed to SIGI3©.
 This is a comprehensive web-based career planning program that is available to any current OSU student.
 You don't have to be a part of the class to get access.
 Click the SIGI3© hyperlink above to learn more.
 You can also access SIGI3© as part of Career Trail, a self-directed online career development program the Career Services launched in the spring of 2013.

 3. Make sure you familiarize yourself with Ecampus major and minor offerings.
 There is more diversity there than you might think, with options that might appeal to interests ranging from sciences to social sciences to humanities and the arts.
-It seems like each year brings new, exciting Ecampus major and minor choices, so keep your eyes on ONID account for announcements from Ecampus about new opportunities.
+It seems like each year brings new, exciting Ecampus major and minor choices, so keep your eyes on your ONID account for announcements from Ecampus about new opportunities.
 Also, many departments offer coursework via Ecampus even if they don't actually offer an e-campus major.

 4. Use your "local networks" -- friends, family, community organizations, services, and businesses -- to get more insight about what you like and don't like when it comes to your academic preferences.
 Getting lots of voices in the conversation via informational interviews and job shadows can help you get perspective on the best academic option and career pathway for you.